 It is the obligation of all personnel to be punctual.
 Individuals who are chronically tardy or absent impose an unfair burden on their fellow teachers, as well as on their Principals who must provide coverage for teachers' duties.
-In cases of inclement weather, adequate provisions should be made to compensate for unusual conditions so that punctuality can be maintained.

 Principals must report all cases of chronic tardiness or absences to the Central Office.